Doctor Who Project: The Three Doctors

 The level of attention, of detail, to the individual Doctors stunned me.
 LEGO Dimensions Doctor Who is a love letter to the show.

 The First Doctor figure captures, broadly, William Hartnell’s mannerisms, from the lapel-pulling and slightly haughty leaning to his penchant for pulling out a magnifying glass.
-Even his combat move involves the signature cane (given to him, of course, by Kublai Khan).
+Even his combat move involves his signature cane (given to him, of course, by Kublai Khan).
 When the player enters the TARDIS in the game, the interior matches the TARDIS that the specific Doctor used—circular wall panels for the First, Victorian sitting room for the Eighth—with even the appropriate set dressings, like the sitting chair in the First Doctor’s TARDIS.
 The background music changes as well based on the Doctor, utilizing the dominant theme music for each.

 My shock compounded when I explored the “adventure world” for Doctor Who and found one of the locations to be Telos.
 Yes, that Telos, home of the Tomb of the Cybermen.
 I can expect most casual fans of the show to recognize the I.M.
 Foreman scrap yard (it’s in the game), but to reach back to 1967 and the criminally under-appreciated Second Doctor for a setting demonstrates that the team responsible both knows Doctor Who and, more to the point, respects it.